creatorrr/browser-bricks/bricks.coffee.md

         # Generate bricks
         @_generate props

+      # Number of bricks
+      len: ->
+        length = 0
+        length++ for brick in row for row in this

+        length

       # Map function
       map: (fn) ->
         fn? brick for brick in row for row in this